 The company’s first product, the LightPath® Imaging System, is the world’s first clinically-approved device for intraoperative molecular imaging.
 LightPath® has the potential to detect cancer in real-time during surgery, thereby reducing the need for repeat operations required to remove cancerous cells missed during earlier operations.
 HARLI™, the company’s second product, is a handheld molecular imaging device for the research market.

-Since their previous SyndicateRoom raise in 2014, Lightpoint have since gained regulatory approval within the EU as well as completing clinical trials at Guys’ Hospital (London).
-The company has successfully sold its first units to hospitals in the Netherlands and Germany, alongside units to hospitals in the US.
+Since their 2014 SyndicateRoom raise, Lightpoint has gained regulatory approval within the EU as well as completing clinical trials at Guys’ Hospital (London).
+The company successfully sold its first units to hospitals in the Netherlands, Germany and the US.

 CEO and Founder David Tuch studied Physics at the University of Chicago before completing a PhD in Health Sciences and Technology, jointly awarded by Harvard Medical School and MIT.
-He previously spent five years working for Novartis, his last role being Director, Head of Clinical Imaging, and is currently an NED at SEHTA and Active Needle Technology.
+He previously spent five years working for Novartis, his last role being Director, Head of Clinical Imaging, and is currently an NED at SEHTA and Active Needle Technology, which has also completed a successful funding round on SyndicateRoom.

 The lead investor

-Since 1983, Oxford Technology Management has specialised in making and managing investments into startup and early-stage technology-based businesses with high growth prospects.
-In total, 150 investments in technology startups have been made, almost all of them within an hour’s drive of Oxford so that the firm can be actively involved to help.
-It now has 29 companies in its latest OT(S)EIS portfolio, set up in 2012.
+Since 1983, Oxford Technology Management has specialised in making and managing investments into startup and early-stage technology-based businesses with high-growth prospects.
+It has made more than 150 investments in technology startups to date, almost all of them within an hour’s drive of Oxford so that the firm can be actively involved to help.
+In 2018 it had 29 companies in its OT(S)EIS portfolio, set up in 2012.

 What investors say